leeseomin/collection/README.md

 ### App 앱

+https://github.com/leeseomin/homebrew-repox  : RepoX is a powerful utility for intelligently extracting core architecture files from GitHub repositories

 https://github.com/leeseomin/CodeCollector : CodeCollector :A Gradio web app to download code files with specified extensions from a GitHub repository while preserving the directory structure."

 https://github.com/leeseomin/EXT : EXT : Gradio web app for extracting images and text from PDF files, as well as downloading and processing subtitles and videos from online sources.